 4) Accrediting organizations for the performance of their accrediting function.

-5) Parents or guardians of a student who have established with the Office of the Dean of the College or the Registrar (depending on the record sought) that student’s status as dependent according to the Internal Revenue Code of 1954, Section 152.
+5) Parents or guardians of a student who have established with the Office of Student Affairs or the Registrar (depending on the record sought) that student’s status as dependent according to the Internal Revenue Code of 1954, Section 152.